karim-aloulou/Comments-Classification-NLP/README.md

 - `Optimized`: In this notebook, we'll find an optimized code, were all work is done in some few functions.

 The datasets used in the project are sourced from two files:
-- `new_comment`: This file contains the data for training and testing our models and includes a single feature, 'comment'.
+- `new_comment`: This file contains the data for training and testing our models and includes a single feature, 'comment'. new_comment is the the sum of all other files in All Comments directory.
 - `labled_data`: This file contains the pre-labled data with predicted scores.
 It includes the 'comment' feature and the corresponding 'score' label.

 The cleaned data is stored in `resources\dev_labo\data\processed\final_cleaned_Comments`.
 The final predictions (classification results) can be found in `resources\dev_labo\data\processed\Comments_Classification`.